-Students with IEPs who are removed for more than ten days but do not have a change in placement will receive services to the extent determined necessary to enable the child to appropriately progress in the general curriculum and in achieving the goals of his IEP.
-In these cases, school personnel, in addition to the assigned special education teacher, will make the service determination.
+Students with IEPs who are removed for more than ten days, which is determined to be a change in placement, will receive services to the extent determined necessary to enable the child to progress in the general curriculum and achieve his IEP appropriately.
 During any removal for drug or weapon offenses pursuant to 34 CFR Sec.
-300.530 (g), services will be provided to the extent necessary to enable the student with an IEP to appropriately progress in the general curriculum and in achieving the goals of his IEP.
-These service determinations will be made by the CSE.
-Students will be placed in interim alternative educational settings as appropriate per 34 CSE Sec.
+300.530 (g), services will also be provided to the extent necessary to enable the student with an IEP to appropriately progress in the general curriculum and in achieving the goals of his IEP.
+The CSE will make these service determinations.
+Students will be placed in interim alternative educational settings as appropriate per 34 CFR Sec.
 300.520(g).